Close Menu

 The essence of the Biden Administration’s labor reform lies in reclassifying workers as employees rather than independent contractors.

 This shift, aimed at fortifying worker protections and benefits, has generated substantial concerns regarding its potential ramifications for businesses and the broader economy.
-The reform, slated to go into effect on March 11, raises questions about its rapid implementation and the readiness of both employers and workers for such a seismic shift.
+There have been a lot of questions around its rapid implementation and the readiness of both employers and workers for such a seismic shift.

 Labor Law Will Affect Gig Economy Workers Across America